ramirocabral/aws-solutions-architect-associate-notes-SAAC03/computing/EC2.md

 ## Elastic Ip
 - A static ip which can be attached to Elastic Network Interfaces and other services
-- Used to mask a fail by keeping ip but changing mashine
+- Used to mask a fail by keeping ip but changing machine
 - Up to 5 per account
 - Can request more than 5 from aws